AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   assertion they haven't used the module ``'tensorflow' not in sys.modules``, or 2) autograde in an environment which does not have these extra packages.
 Really, #2 is the only true solution.

+- Students should use you, not us, as the first point of contact for problems in the system.
+Forward relevant problems to us.

 Limits